 Transfer Credit: Up to six credit hours of graduate courses may be transferred.
 Only courses with a grade of B or better that have not been applied toward another degree may be transferred.
-The request for credit transfer must include the following documents: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
-The documents are provided to the SIE Student Services Coordinator to facilitate processing of the request.
-If the student is already admitted into a UVA program, then the request for credit transfer must be preapproved before the course is taken.
+The request for credit transfer must include the following: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.
+The documents are uploaded with the form submission.
+If the student is already admitted into a UVA program, then the request for credit transfer must be pre-approved before the course is taken.